chriskurzeja/prepaidcard/readme.md

 A Swagger2 UI is available to interact with the REST api.

+Money is represented in pence, eg minimum currency value, to avoid rounding/serialization issues.

 # Todo List
 Given additional resource I would consider the following improvements:
  - Audit the return values for the REST API.
 Is the HTTP code correct?
-We shouldn't be sending *BadRequest* back when a transaction isn't valid as the request is fine.
+We shouldn't be sending *BadRequest* back when a transaction isn't valid as the request is fine..
  - Consider using *Lombok* or *Kotlin* for the data classes - reduces boiler plate code.
 If not using either of these then consider using the Apache Commons reflection builders for hashcode, equals, and toString.
  - Add unit testing for the REST API using the *SpringMVC standaloneSetup*.
  - Consider how to break down *TransactionServiceTest* into multiple test files per transaction type?